 The digital world seems to be going mobile-first.
-In fact, in 2018, 52.2% of all website traffic worldwide was generated through mobile phones.
+In fact, in the first quarter of 2021, 54.8% of all website traffic worldwide was generated through mobile phones.

 The mobile-first trend reached a new milestone when Google rolled out its long-awaited Mobile First Index on 26th March, 2018.
 While Google will still continue to review your desktop pages, it will start with your mobile presence first.